ritwik1993/OculusMatlab/README.md

 This command is likely to take a while.
 It's a big project with lots of submodules

+Install Boost on your system (if it isn't already installed)

+ - For Linux

+	      	 sudo apt-get install libboost-all-dev

 NOTE!
 The following steps MIGHT not work if you do not have boost installed in your system.
-I will soon add instructions on what to do if thats the case.
+I will soon add instructions on what to do about that on a windows system

 ## Creating project files